Monday - Friday 8:00am-6:00pm

 Blankets, sheets and other nap items are provided by Tangerine.
 Parent/guardian must provide diapers, baby wipes, a set of clean clothes, sippy cups and bottles labeled with child's name plus any topical ointments.

 Infant formula and baby food must be supplied by parents for children not on table food.
 All bottles and containers must be labeled with the child's name and place in a ziplock/storage bag.
+Please do not send glass bottles, glass bowls or metal canisters to daycare.

 A well organized, supervised and stimulating environment is provided to minimize the need for discipline.
 There’s an emphasis on language skills, which includes teaching children how to express themselves, this helps to minimize frustration and discipline problems.